Hi! I am Mahmoud Hammad and I am a local Bedouin tour guide in Wadi Rum, a beautiful desert in the south of Jordan.

-I operate an authentic Bedouin camp in the desert and together with my team I offer various excursions by camel, by foot or by jeep.
+I operate an authentic Bedouin camp in the desert and together with my team, I offer various excursions by camel, foot, or jeep.
 Our clients spend between half days and whole weeks with us in the desert.

-Our camp is situated in the heart of the Wadi Rum protected area (recently named an UNESCO site).
-As a member of the Zalabia Bedouin tribe, I am proud to share my heritage that has been a part of this landscape for hundreds of years.
-We offer to our guests, as well as our Workaways, a private camp with clean washroom facilities and electricity.
-We offer various styles of sleeping accommodations, whether in one of our Bedouin tents, under the stars by a slow burning campfire, or in our house in the small village also inside of Wadi Rum.
+Our camp is situated in the heart of the Wadi Rum Protected Area (recently named a UNESCO site).
+As a member of the Zalabia Bedouin tribe, I am proud to share my heritage which has been a part of this landscape for hundreds of years.
+We offer to our guests, as well as our workawayers, a private camp with clean washroom facilities and electricity.
+We offer various styles of sleeping accommodations, whether in one of our Bedouin tents, under the stars by a slow-burning campfire, or in our house in the small village also inside Wadi Rum.
 We have guests come to our camp from as close as Amman, Jordan's capital city, to as far as Tokyo.

 For those taking a gap year, a school holiday, or even enjoying their retirement, this is an excellent low-cost option to explore a new environment, as well as develop skills in small business management within the ecotourism market environment.

 The most important quality in a volunteer is someone who loves the desert and will take care of our landscape.
 We want to take the least from the earth while creating the best experience possible for our many guests.
-Currently we are looking for someone skilled in web development to help with development of our website (knowledge of SEO and creating affective CTA's is a plus) We are also looking for someone to assist us in setting up and create a manageable system for an effective social media (Facebook, Instagram, etc) and review aggregator (Yelp, TripAdvisor, etc) presence, on appropriate platforms.
+Currently, we are looking for someone skilled in web development to help with the development of our website (knowledge of SEO and creating effective call-to-action tools is a plus).
+We are also looking for someone to assist us in setting up and creating a manageable system for an effective social media (Facebook, Instagram, etc.) and review aggregator (Yelp, TripAdvisor, and sorts) presence, appropriate platforms.
 Our clients are our biggest asset as we want to make them our best voice in marketing to the ecotourism community.

 There are three types of accommodation.